MoscouCapitale/Mocap/README.md

 - [ ] Settings
   - [ ] Refacto settings following the same pattern as collections
 - [ ] UI
+  - [ ] Info icon with tooltip on hover
+    - [ ] tell that bricks names are unique
   - [ ] Cursor
   - [ ] Navbar
     - [ ] Smooth animation on expand